Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 Precautions of Vakrasana

-The following contradictions have to be taken care of while practicing vakrasana.
+The following contradictions have to be taken care of while practising vakrasana.

 • Peptic ulcers